PNg-HA/AWS_Workshop_StrengthenWAF/content/4-Monitor/4.3/_index.md

 1. On the **Set rule priority** page, click on **Save**
 2. On the **Rules** tab, verify that the new custom rule is now listed
-3. You have completed adding the custom rule insert the custom header.
+3. You have completed adding the custom rule that inserts the custom header.

 ![1.1](/images/4/3/prio.png)
 > **Congratulations!** You have successfully configured custom header insertion.